pfalorni/datascience-GCD/README.md

 datascience-GCD
 ===============

-Finale project for Getting and Cleaning Data course
+Final project for Getting and Cleaning Data course

+These are instruction needed to safely run the script run_analysis.R.